slawoo/DrugBankScraper/README.md

 ## Overview

-This projects scrubs the drug related data available via drugbank.ca and loads it into relational database (postgres) for simplified querying.
+This repo contains code for harvesting the drug related data available via drugbank.ca.
+It loads it into relational database (postgres) for simplified querying and research.

 ## Configuration